-01670 516131 The Local Authority has certain responsibilities for disabled children and young people who live in Northumberland.
+The Local Authority has certain responsibilities for disabled children and young people who live in Northumberland.
 All the Social Care Locality teams provide services to children and young people with special needs, and their families.
 Children and young people with more complex and profound disabilities are dealt with by the Disabled Children Team.
-The team also provides a service for hearing impaired children and young people, and commissions a specialist service for children with visual impairments.

 You, or a professional on your behalf, can contact the Disabled Children Team to make a referral.
-The most appropriate team to respond will be identified and an initial assessment will be undertaken by a qualified social worker if required.
+The most appropriate team to respond will be identified and a Children and Family assessment will be undertaken by a qualified social worker if required.

 The Disabled Children Team aims to: